 How Does the Misinformation Effect Apply to Marketing?

 The misinformation effect happens when a person's memory becomes less accurate due to information that happens after the event.

 Individuals may not be actively rehearsing the details of a given event after encoding.
 The longer the delay between the presentation of the original event and post-event information, the more likely it is that individuals will incorporate misinformation into their final reports.

-Furthermore, more time to study the original event leads to lower susceptibility to the misinformation effect, due to increased rehearsal time.
+Furthermore, more time to study the original event leads to lower susceptibility to the misinformation effect.
 Elizabeth Loftus coined the term discrepancy detection principle for her observation that a person´s recollections are more likely to change, if they do not immediately detect the discrepancies between misinformation and the original event.

 At times people recognize a discrepancy between their memory and what they are being told.
 People might recollect, "I thought I saw a stop sign, but the new information mentions a yield sign, I guess I must be wrong, it was a yield sign."
 Although the individual recognizes the information as conflicting with their own memories they still adopt it as true.

 If these discrepancies are not immediately detected they are more likely to be incorporated into memory.

 The more reliable the source of the post-event information, the more likely it is that participants will adopt the information into their memory.